Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/replacing-user-password/guide.en-au.md

 - For a [VPS](/pages/bare_metal_cloud/virtual_private_servers/starting_with_a_vps)

 > [!warning]
+>
->OVHcloud is providing you with services for which you are responsible, with regard to their configuration and management.
+> OVHcloud is providing you with services for which you are responsible, with regard to their configuration and management.
 It is therefore your responsibility to ensure that they function correctly.
 >
->This guide is designed to assist you in common tasks as much as possible.
+> This guide is designed to assist you in common tasks as much as possible.
 Nevertheless, we recommend that you contact a [specialist service provider](/links/partner) or reach out to [our community](https://community.ovh.com/en/) if you face difficulties or doubts concerning the administration, usage or implementation of services on a server.
 >

 <a name="step1"></a>

-### Step 1: Restart the server into rescue mode
+### Step 1 - Restart the server into rescue mode

 Use the corresponding rescue mode guide to connect to your server and mount your partitions: